Skip to content

 IMPORTANT

-Since MemoryKvStore is for testing and development purposes, you should use a persistent key-value store like DenoKvStore (in Deno) or RedisKvStore (from @fedify/redis package) for production use.
+Since MemoryKvStore is for testing and development purposes, you should use a persistent key-value store like DenoKvStore (in Deno) or RedisKvStore (from @fedify/redis package) or PostgresKvStore (from @fedify/postgres package) for production use.

 Then, we pass the incoming Request to the Federation.fetch() method: